-Our foresight reports help you to do just that: to drive profitability and identify new sector opportunities.
+Our bespoke reports help you to do just that: to drive profitability and identify new sector opportunities.
 We do this by merging innovator and early adopter thinking with desk data, mobile consumer ethnography and our Futures 1,000 panel of experts to create bespoke, engaging, case study-rich reports that do the following:

 : Spearhead PR